telerik/blazor-docs/components/tabstrip/overview.md

 >caption Extract information for the currently selected tab from your model.
 Alter the model to affect the tab strip.
 Create tabs dynamically based on external data.

+You can find another example with some more details in the following sample project: [Dynamic Tabs](https://github.com/telerik/blazor-ui/tree/master/tabstrip/DynamicTabs).

 ````CSHTML
 @result